 The CPU power and memory capacity of the MDC System are important performance factors, as well as the number of file systems hosted per system.
 In order to ensure fast response time it is necessary to use dedicated systems, limit the number of file systems hosted per system (maximum 8), and have an adequate CPU and memory.
+As of StorNext 4.3.0, the database will handle up to 1 Billion files per MDC, and 1 Billion files per file system.

 Some metadata operations such as file creation can be CPU intensive, and benefit from increased CPU power.
-The MDC platform is important in these scenarios because lower clock- speed CPUs such as Sparc degrade performance.

 Other operations can benefit greatly from increased memory, such as directory traversal.
 SNFS provides three config file settings that can be used to realize performance gains from increased memory: BufferCacheSize, InodeCacheSize, and ThreadPoolSize.
 However, it is critical that the MDC system have enough physical memory available to ensure that the FSM process doesn't get swapped out.
 Otherwise, severe performance degradation and system instability can result.